 The plan offers a 100 monthly response limit, unlimited forms and questions, branching and logical jumps, and payment gateways.

-The second plan is the Plus plan costing $50 per month (billed yearly) or $59 per month.
-The plan is for established individuals and teams offering features, including:
+The second plan is Plus, costing $50 per month (billed yearly) or $59 per month.
+The plan is for established individuals and teams to offer features, including:

 - 1,000 responses per month